-Stickhandling is a important hockey skill in the game of ice hockey.
+Stickhandling is an important hockey skill in the game of ice hockey.
 Players must develop good puck handling skills in order give and receive passes, shoot, and maintain possession of the puck.
-Puck handling is the #1 skill to work on away from the ice.
+Puck handling is the number one skill to work on away from the ice.
 With only one puck available during games it is hard for players to spend time handling the puck.
 Here are some tips in order to improve overall stickhandling skills and confidence with the puck.

 10 Basic Hockey Stickhandling Tips

 - Cup The Puck.
 Roll your wrist over and under when stickhandling the puck to develop smooth soft hands.
 The puck should move from your forehand to backhand with little sound and try to avoid erratic slapping when stickhandling.
 If you’re looking for a great stickhandling puck try our green biscuit (Free Shipping).
 Try the following drills to work on cupping the puck.

 - Practice Variation Puck Handling.
 Always practice handling the puck in many different positions and not just directly in front of your body.
 Stickhandling the puck in all positions from your forehand to your backhand sides of your body is a great way to increase your range of motion while carrying the puck on the ice.

 - Keep Your Head Up.
 Concentrate on keeping your head and eyes up as much as possible when practicing stickhandling.
 Stickhandling with your head up allows you to make plays with the puck and avoid getting knocked off the puck or even injured.

 - Practice Off The Ice.
 Stickhandling skills can be greatly improved off the ice in driveways and garages.
 Devoting extra time at home each day can really improve a player’s stickhandling abilities.
 The Swedish Stickhandling Balls are great off-ice training tool that can increase your stickhandling speed and quickness.